wtsi-hgi/gatk-cwl-generator/README.md

 ## Limitations:

 - The parameter `annotation` takes in a string, not an enumeration of all the possible options
-- All parameters in read filters that don't conflict with tool parameters are included as optional in every CWL file
+- All parameters in read filters that don't conflict with tool parameters are included and they are marked as optional with default argument application removed